-Fig. 11: From left to right, an example of an image acquired with the camera of the wheeled robot in auto mode, an image in the same robot after the proposed algorithm.

-Fig. 12: From left to right, an example of an image acquired with the camera of NAO in auto mode and an image in the same robot after the proposed algorithm.
+Fig. 7.
+From left to right, an example of an image acquired with the camera of CAM-BADA in auto mode, an image in the same robot after the proposed algorithm, the image with the camera of NAO in auto mode and an image in the same robot after the proposed algorithm

-The good results of the automated calibration procedure can also be confirmed by the histograms presented in Fig. 14.
-The histogram of the image obtained after applying the proposed automated calibration procedure (Fig. 13) is centered near the intensity 127, which is a desirable property, as visually confirmed in Fig. 11.
-The histogram of the image acquired using the camera in auto mode (Fig. 13) shows that the image is overexposed, leading to the majority of the pixels to have saturated values.
+The good results of the automated calibration procedure can also be confirmed by the histograms presented in Fig. 8.
+The histogram of the image obtained after applying the proposed automated calibration procedure (Fig. 8b) is centered near the intensity 127, which is a desirable property, as visually confirmed in Fig. 5.
+The histogram of the image acquired using the camera in auto mode (Fig. 8a) shows that the image is overexposed, leading to the majority of the pixels to have saturated values.

-Fig. 13: The histogram of the intensities of the images presented in Fig. 11.
-This is the histogram of the image obtained with the camera parameters in auto mode.

-Fig. 14: The histogram of the intensities of the images presented in Fig. 11.
-This is the histogram of the image obtained after applying the automated calibration procedure.
+Fig. 8.
+The histogram of the intensities of the two images presented in Fig. 5. a) shows the histogram of the image obtained with the camera parameters in automode. b) shows the histogram of the image obtained after applying the automated calibration procedure.